tarwn/lessthandot-hugo/blogs/content/posts/2012-05-29-copying-buckets-with-the-amazon-s3-api.md

 ### Perform Updates

-This step is not really anything special but it is different enough for me to exclude it from it&#8217;s counterparts in step 3.
+This step is not really anything special but it is different enough for me to exclude it from it's counterparts in step 3.
 We are basically doing the same copy operation for each object that we did for the inserts, but we also need to worry about cache invalidation on the CloudFront CDN.
 The invalidation can be batched, so it makes sense to build the list of keys updated while we do the copy, then send a single invalidation request.

-So we can change the code for copy to something like this, taking an optional parameter containing a function to add the object&#8217;s key to a list of keys to be invalidated:
+So we can change the code for copy to something like this, taking an optional parameter containing a function to add the object's key to a list of keys to be invalidated:

 ```csharp
 void CopyObjects(IEnumerable<S3Object> items, Func<S3Object, CopyObjectRequest> requestBuilder, Action<string> addToInvalidationList = null)